CommercialAcousticsGlass PartitionsOffice Design

 Kiran Slido Craft Engineering Team•

 Standard tempered glass is an acoustically reflective material.
 It allows noise to bounce around a room and, due to its low mass, provides minimal resistance against sound transmission.
-A standard glass office front offers virtually zero speech privacy.The Acoustic Glass Solution
+A standard single-glazed glass office front typically offers an STC rating of less than 30, resulting in virtually zero speech privacy.The Acoustic PVB Glass Solution

-Acoustic glass partitions solve this by utilizing laminated glass.
-This involves sandwiching a specialized Polyvinyl Butyral (PVB) acoustic interlayer between two or more sheets of glass.
-This PVB layer acts as an acoustic dampener, absorbing sound vibrations and drastically reducing noise transmission.Designing for STC
+Acoustic glass partitions solve this by utilizing advanced laminated glass.
+This involves sandwiching a specialized acoustic interlayer between two or more sheets of glass.
+This PVB layer acts as an acoustic dampener, absorbing sound vibrations and reducing noise transmission by up to 40 dB.Designing for Maximum STC

-To achieve a high STC rating (STC 40+), the partition system must consider more than just the glass: 1.
-Decoupled Frames: The aluminum framing must feature acoustic breaks to prevent structure-borne noise from traveling through the metal.
-2. Precision Sealing: The junctions where the glass meets the frame, floor, and ceiling must be flawlessly sealed.
-3. Acoustic Doors: Integrating a heavy-duty acoustic swing or sliding door with drop-down seals is essential to maintain the room's overall sound rating.Acoustic glass partitions allow architects to design offices that are flooded with light, visually open, yet acoustically secure for confidential meetings.
+To achieve a high STC rating (STC 40+), the partition system must consider more than just the glass:- Decoupled Frames: The aluminum framing must feature acoustic breaks to prevent structure-borne noise from traveling through the metal.